Skip to main content

 • Months of Expenses — How many months of expenses the client wants to keep in reserve (default: 6).

-• Monthly Expenses — Derived from the client's total annual spending divided by 12.
-Override if the client's emergency fund target should be based on a different spending number.
+Monthly Expenses is derived from the client's Total spending (incl. debt) divided by 12.
+It's shown on the calculator page but can be overridden if the emergency fund target should be based on a different spending number.

 Tips for Customizing Assumptions